About The Culinary Trust

 David McIntyre, Trustee

 David McIntyre, a culinary and food systems consultant, draws upon 30 years of experience in culinary education, food policy, restaurants, and retail operations.
 His projects include an Hispanic Public Market in Portland, a food-entrepreneur training program in Albuquerque, and a USDA Specialty Crops Grant promoting increased local purchases among institutional purchasers.
-In addition to consulting, he recently joined Whole Foods as the Associate Regional Coordinator for Prepared Foods for the Pacific Northwest.
 David is co-chair of IACP’s Food Policy interest section.

 Gregory Silverman, Trustee